Getting EVERY Book Signed at Yallwest Santa Monica

 2018-05-05: Just days after getting back from Seattle, I had an adventure a little closer to home.
-Along with Alex, I attended the Yallwest Book Festival in Santa Monica, California, and together we had a very busy day.
+I attended the Yallwest Book Festival in Santa Monica, California, along with Alex, and together we had a very busy day.

 “Yallwest” partially stands for Young Adult Literature – West coast, with “yall” also meaning “y’all”, as in, inclusive of everybody.
 I don’t read much young adult literature, but my very good friend Caitlin does, and she’s the reason why I went to this.